jesperc/apartments-map/README.md

 # apartments-googlemaps
-Shows all apartments I've applied for through Wåhlin Fastigheter using Google Maps.
+Shows all apartments I've applied for through Wåhlin Fastigheter on a map.

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">